lydiaochoa92/courses-pythonwhat-tutorial-deprecated/chapter2.md

 var1 = True
 var2 = [1, 2, 3, 4]

-# Print out type of var1
+# Convert var1 to an integer: out

-# Print out length of var1
+# Print out type of var2

-# Convert var2 to an integer: out2
+# Print out length of var2

 ```